 Brochures for the Medical Transportation program are translated in Russian and Spanish.
 Community Services provides outreach materials in multiple languages, as well as signage in our grocery store model food bank.
 Hopelink has also translated informational forms, surveys and other forms as needed.
-In Mobility Management, over \$10,000 was spent in translation and interpretation services in FY2019.
+In Mobility Management, over \$7,000 was spent in translation and interpretation services in FY2024.

-V. Implementation Plan
+III.
+Implementation Plan

-Hopelink has implemented its plan and will review it annually, including any contacts with the LEP persons to determine the frequency of contacts, the language used, and how the contacts were handled.
+Hopelink has implemented its plan and will review it annually, including any contacts with the LEP persons, to determine the frequency of contacts, the language used, and how the contacts were handled.

-We identify LEP persons in the service area by actively partnering with community-based organizations that serve LEP populations, including resettlement agencies, social service organizations, and immigrant advocacy agencies.
-Call takers are trained on how to use Language Line services.
-Most Mobility Management brochures and outreach materials are translated into the core languages, and our outreach e-newsletter is available in both English and Spanish.
+We identify LEP persons in the service area by partnering with community-based organizations that serve

+LEP populations, including resettlement agencies, social service organizations, and immigrant advocacy agencies.
+Call takers are trained to use Language Line services.
+Most Mobility Management brochures and outreach materials are translated into the core languages, and our outreach e-newsletter is available in English and Spanish.
 Hopelink's Title VI policy and a Complaint Form are available on our website.
 All Mobility Management print materials, agendas, and newsletters contain our Title VI policy.
-Additionally, staff are trained on how the Title VI plan works so that they are consistent in their application.
+Additionally, staff are trained on how the Title VI plan works to be consistent in their application.

-In order to comply with 49 CFR 21.9(d), Hopelink and its sub-recipients must provide information to beneficiaries regarding their Title VI obligations and inform beneficiaries of the protections against discrimination afforded them by Title VI.
+To comply with 49 CFR 21.9(d), Hopelink and its sub-recipients must provide information to beneficiaries regarding their Title VI obligations and inform beneficiaries of the protections against discrimination afforded them by Title VI.
 Hopelink has established a statement of rights and a policy statement.

-VI.
+IV.
 Notifying Beneficiaries of their Rights under Title VI